Sing The Body Electric Collection 1

 Through some kind of magic mirror, Vast Body connects your physical body with the digital incarnation of many others, offering the chance to briefly inhabit alternative bodies through movement.
 Drawing on timely questions of identity, empathy and the constant whirling of our relationships, it is a playful, visually arresting act of imagination.

-Vast Body is an interactive installation you enter alone.
-You face a screen and, when you move your upper body, a wave of people on the screen reinterpret your gestures and mimic your moves.
-Summon music in your head or not — dance, turn around, wave, or move however you feel comfortable.
+Vast Body is an installation you enter alone.
+In a screened off area, you face a projection of yourself.
+When you move your upper body, a wave of projections of people on a screen mimic your moves.
+Dance, turn around, wave, or move how you feel comfortable.

 There is no beginning, middle and end - you can enter and leave at any time.
 The more you move, the more bodies you encounter.